Hydrogen diffusion in the lower mantle revealed by machine learning potentials: Results

 \subsection{Benchmarks of the machine learning potential}

-We compare the energies, atomic forces, and stresses from the MLP to those from DFT simulations for 50,587 configurations that are not included in the training set (\figref{benchmark}).
+We compare the energies, atomic forces, and stresses from the MLP to those from DFT simulations for 50,587 configurations that are not included in the training set (Figure~\ref{fig:benchmark}).
 The root-mean-square errors of the energies, atomic forces, and stresses are 6.39 meV atom$^{-1}$, 0.28 eV Å$^{-1}$, and 0.45 GPa, respectively.
-These uncertainties are comparable to the typical precision of AIMD simulations \citep{Deng2021a}.
+These uncertainties are comparable to the typical precision of AIMD simulations \cite{Deng2021a}.

-To further validate the reliability of the MLP, we compare hydrogen diffusivity obtained from \textit{ab initio} calculations to that from our MLP (Fig. S1).
-For the same initial condition, these two methods yield nearly identical MSDs.
-Consequently, hydrogen diffusivities derived are highly consistent, indicating that our MLP has accuracy comparable to \textit{ab initio} calculations in computing the transport properties.
+To further validate the reliability of the MLP, we compare the MSD and hydrogen diffusivity obtained from \textit{ab initio} calculations to that from our MLP (Figure~S1). {Figure~S1b shows that the uncertainty in MSD significantly increases over time, since larger values of $t$ in Equation~{\ref{eq:MSD}} mean a smaller dataset for averaging, resulting in larger statistical errors.
+Therefore, we chose to calculate the diffusion coefficient from the MSD over a short time segment ($t < 30$ ps).
+For the same initial condition, DFT and MLP methods yield nearly identical MSDs in the selected region.
+The discrepancy in the DFT and MLP results for $t > 30$ ps can be attributed to the significantly increased statistical error in MSD, and the mean values of MSD calculated from DFT and MLP methods still fall within the error bars of each other.} As shown in Figure~S1c, hydrogen diffusivities derived from the two methods are highly consistent, indicating that our MLP has accuracy comparable to \textit{ab initio} calculations in computing the diffusivity.
 We emphasize that in this example the simulation using MLP is approximately 5000 times faster than that driven by DFT.